We represent EAZA at the EU level to share Members’ expertise and engage in the legislative processes.

 EAZA zoos and aquariums receive some 140 million visits every year and their formal education programmes reach more than 5 million people annually.
 EAZA Members give citizens a unique opportunity to connect with wildlife in an increasingly urbanized world.
 We are building on this potential to raise awareness of the values of biodiversity and the steps our visitors can take to conserve and use it sustainably.

-For nearly two decades, EAZA Conservation Campaigns have been addressing a variety of threats to species and habitats, raising funds for field conservation projects and promoting biodiversity awareness.
+For over two decades, EAZA Conservation Campaigns have been addressing a variety of threats to species and habitats, raising funds for field conservation projects and promoting biodiversity awareness.
 The first campaign focused on bushmeat and resulted in 1.9 million signatures under what was one of the biggest petitions ever submitted to the European Parliament.
 Our current campaign, titled Which Fish?, is dedicated to the sustainability of aquatic resources.

 Recognizing our special responsibility for native European species, we also work with policymakers to share our expertise and knowledge concerning invasive alien species (non-native species that can damage local biodiversity).
 This is to ensure that the EU Invasive Alien Species Regulation can benefit native species whilst not hampering the conservation of non-European species, including those which are of importance for EAZA Members.